 - Reheating: Reheat gently in a saucepan over medium heat.

 Creamy Tomato Basil Soup

 - 2 tablespoons olive oil

-- 1 (28 ounce) can whole peeled tomatoes in juices
+- 1 (28 ounce) can whole peeled tomatoes undrained

-- Heat olive oil in a large soup pot over medium heat.
-Add chopped onions and cook until soft and just beginning to brown (about 8-10 minutes), stirring frequently.
+- Heat olive oil in a 6 quart Dutch oven or soup pot over medium high heat.
+Add onions and cook until soft and translucent (about 4 minutes), stirring frequently.

-- Add minced garlic, stirring constantly for an additional minute.
+- Add minced garlic, stirring until fragrant (about 30 seconds).

 - Add tomatoes with juices, chicken stock, sugar, bread crumbs, and pepper.
 Stir to combine.
 Bring to a gentle boil.
 Reduce heat to maintain a simmer.
 Simmer for 15 minutes, stirring occasionally.

 - Remove from heat.
 Using an immersion blender, carefully puree the tomato mixture.*